 The MagLab has 15 lasers at its Tallahassee facility.

-Two very big — and very different — projects are the focus of the lab's future optics research.
-The lab's new Split Florida Helix magnet will change the way scientists conduct optics research by offering four port s on the side of the magnet's body — at the very places where high magnetic fields are normally trying to rip the magnet apart.
-This feat of engineering will allow a more pure experiment for McGill and his colleagues, allowing direct access to the high magnetic field without the fuss of bouncing a light sample into the magnet's bore or the limitations of fiber optic cable.
+The lab's Split Florida Helix magnet has changed the way scientists conduct optics research by offering four port s on the side of the magnet's body — at the very places where high magnetic fields are normally trying to rip the magnet apart.
+This feat of engineering allows a more pure experiment for McGill and his colleagues, allowing direct access to the high magnetic field without the fuss of bouncing a light sample into the magnet's bore or the limitations of fiber optic cable.

 This story was originally published in Issue 7 of flux magazine, a discontinued publication of the National High Magnetic Field Laboratory.